Park Plaza Mall

 Park Plaza Mall is an enclosed shopping mall located in the Midtown neighborhood of Little Rock, Arkansas.
-Originally opened as an open-air shopping center in 1960, the mall is now home to two Dillard's flagship stores and merchants including H&M, Talbots, and Eddie Bauer.
+Originally opened in 1960 as Park Plaza Shopping Center, an open-air shopping center, the mall is home to two Dillard's flagship stores and merchants including H&M, Talbots, and Eddie Bauer.
+The structure contains 545,800 sqft of retail space, although Dillard's owns 284,165 sqft of that area for its flagship stores.

 History

 Upon opening in 1960, Park Plaza was considered the first major shopping center in West Little Rock (now called Midtown, and today's West Little Rock is further west) and was eventually blamed for the exodus of retail stores from downtown Little Rock.
-Park Plaza Shopping Center, as it was originally named, consisted of retail stores, as well as a grocery store, bowling alley, and cafeteria.
-In 1963, Gus Blass, a downtown Little Rock department store founded in the 1860s, announced plans to build a store at Park Plaza.
-Its Park Plaza location opened in 1965, becoming the first large store from downtown Little Rock to open a branch at Park Plaza.
-The site of the defunct store's downtown location still stands today and is registered on the National Register of Historic Places.
+Park Plaza Shopping Center, as it was originally named, consisted of retail stores, a grocery store, a bowling alley, and a cafeteria.
+In 1963, Gus Blass, a defunct downtown Little Rock department store founded in the 1860s, announced plans to build a store at Park Plaza.
+Its Park Plaza location opened in 1965, becoming the first large store from downtown Little Rock with a presence at Park Plaza.
+The site of the Gus Blass downtown location still stands today and is registered on the National Register of Historic Places.
 In 1964, Gus Blass was sold to Little Rock-based Dillard's; in 1967, the Park Plaza Gus Blass was rebranded as Pfeifer-Blass, and in 1974, it finally became Dillard's.
-Dillard's is still at Park Plaza today with two separate stores at the mall: Dillard's East and Dillard's West; the two locations serve as company flagship locations.
+Dillard's remains at Park Plaza today with two separate stores at the mall: Dillard's East and Dillard's West; the two locations serve as company flagship locations.